PLANNING A BOARD MEETING CHECKLIST

 Determine the Best Meeting Time: Take into account the schedules of board members and association residents, and then choose morning, afternoon, evening, or a combination to obtain optimum attendance.
 Adopting a regular meeting location and time will also help obtain optimum attendance.

-Under Arizona Law: Notice to lot/unit owners of regular monthly meetings of the board of directors must be given at least 48 hours in advance of the meeting by newsletter, conspicuous posting or any other reasonable means as determined by the board.
+Provide 48-hour Notice and Agenda for All Board Meetings: Arizona law states that notice to lot/unit owners of all meetings of the board of directors, as well as meeting agendas, must be provided at least 48 hours in advance of the meeting by newsletter, conspicuous posting or any other reasonable means as determined by the board.
+(See below for emergency board meeting exception.)

 The Notice: Date, time, location of the meeting and the purpose for which the meeting is called must be stated.
 Our firm suggests providing a detailed agenda with the notice of meeting to meet this purpose requirement.